 What does the role involve?
-There are many different types of keepers between Edinburgh zoo and the Highland Wildlife Park – keepers that work with carnivores, birds and Penguins, hoof stock, primates and Koalas!
-The role requires It also requires dedication and plenty of hard work!
+There are many different types of keepers between Edinburgh Zoo and the Highland Wildlife Park – keepers that work with carnivores, birds and Penguins, hoof stock, primates and Koalas!
+The role requires dedication and plenty of hard work!

 Any other extra-curricular activities?
-Build up your experience by working with animals, for example on farms, in kennels or riding stables or in a veterinary practice.
+Build up your experience by working with animals, for example on farms, in kennels, riding stables or in a veterinary practice.

 Visitor Experience Assistant

 What qualifications do you need?
-A good understanding and being able to deliver first-class customer service and care is paramount.
+A good understanding of, and being able to deliver first-class customer service and care is paramount.
 Individuals are expected to be educated to Standard Grade level, with a competent level of numeracy skills.
 Previous experience within a visitor attraction would be an advantage, especially in admissions, or a retail environment.